Tesis-ORION/orion_common/orion_base/orion_ctl_micro_ros/README.md

     ros2 topic echo /diff_ctl_right_enc
     ~~~

-13. Start moving the motors manually and check the increment/decrement of both, based on the front (positive) and back (negative) directions.
-If they
-are inverted check connections or review ports on code.
+    Start moving the motors manually and check the increment/decrement of both, based on the front (positive) and back (negative) directions.
+If they are inverted check connections or review ports on code ([harwdare.hpp](/orion_base/orion_ctl_micro_ros/lib/hardware/hardware.hpp))

-14. Then, proceed to r publish to the controller, by using a muti array topic as shown below:
+- You can command the motors by using a muti array topic as shown below:

     ~~~bash
     ros2 topic pub /diff_ctl_motor_cmd std_msgs/msg/Int64MultiArray "layout: